If you’re planning your wedding without a wedding planner, at some point you’ve probably Googled:

 .

-That’s exactly why I created The Wedding Planning Bundle.
+This is exactly why I created The Wedding Planning Bundle.

 To help you handle all of the messy beginning parts of wedding planning.